dukeran/feeling-responsive/_posts/code/2015-11-21-symbols-and-strings.md

 ` :name, :email, :phone_number `

 Symbols are often used as keys - an object that you will manipulate and call upon often throughout the app.
+They are important because they are easir for Ruby to access.

+##Strings

+Strings are used to store a particular value.
+It's much harder to manipulate a string the same way you manipulate a key.
+It's wordier and is harder to conceptualize then symbols which are easier to treat as symbols.
+Strings are written out in either single or double quotation marks.

+`"Hello World!"`

+You can instantly tell that this is a string instead of a symbol (other than the quotations of coures) because of the capitalization, exclamation mark, and the space.

+When it comes to keys, keep it simple, keep it clean, and keep it short.
+A key is a single word, the second you need punctuation of any sort or the symbol becomes lengthy, it's time to use a stirng.